emtneutrino/races/README.md

 After you have set your track waypoints, you can register your race using the track.
 This will advertise your race to all players.
 Your track must have two or more waypoints.
 At the starting waypoint of the track, a purple circled star blip will appear on the waypoint map and a purple cylinder checkpoint will appear in the world.
 This will be the registration waypoint.
 It will be visible to all players.

 The registration waypoint on the waypoint map will be labeled with some information about the race.
-The player who registered the race and the buy-in amount will be shown.
+The player who registered the race, the buy-in amount and if AI drivers are allowed will be shown.
+If **'AI allowed'** is shown, AI drivers may be added by the person who registered the race.
 If **'using [vehicle]'** is shown, the race is restricted to that vehicle.
 If **'using [class] vehicle class'** is shown, the race is restricted to vehicles of type [class].
 If **'using random vehicles'** is shown, the race will change vehicles randomly every lap.
 If **'using random vehicles : [vehicle]'** is shown, the race will change vehicles randomly every lap and racers will start in the specified [vehicle].
 If **'using random [class] vehicle class'** is shown, the race will change vehicles randomly every lap to one from that [class].
 If **'using random [class] vehicle class : [vehicle]'** is shown, the race will change vehicles randomly every lap to one from that [class] and start in the specified [vehicle].
-If **'AI allowed'** is shown, AI drivers may be added by the person who registered the race.
 This allows racers to determine whether or not they can join the race without having to drive all the way to the registration waypoint.

-Type **`/races register 100 2 180`** to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds and no restrictions on the vehicle used.
+Type **`/races register 100 2 180 no`** to register your race with a buy-in amount of 100, 2 laps, a DNF timeout of 180 seconds, do not allow AI drivers in the race and no restrictions on the vehicle used.
 If you do not indicate the buy-in amount, the default is 500.
 If you do not indicate the number of laps, the default is 1 lap.
 If you do not indicate the DNF timeout, the default is 120 seconds.
+If you do not indicate if AI are allowed, the default is no.

-If you want to restrict the vehicle used in a race, type **`/races register 100 2 180 rest elegy2`** to restrict vehicles to **`elegy2`**.
+If you want to restrict the vehicle used in a race, type **`/races register 100 2 180 no rest elegy2`** to restrict vehicles to **`elegy2`**.

-If you want to restrict the vehicle class used in a race, type **`/races register 100 2 180 class 0`** to restrict vehicles to class 0 (Compacts).
+If you want to restrict the vehicle class used in a race, type **`/races register 100 2 180 no class 0`** to restrict vehicles to class Compacts (0).

-If you want to restrict vehicles to a custom list used in a race, type **`/races register 100 2 180 class -1 myvehicles.txt`** to restrict vehicles to class Custom (-1) which are listed in a file named **`resources/races/myvehicles.txt`**.
+If you want to restrict vehicles to a custom list used in a race, type **`/races register 100 2 180 no class -1 myvehicles.txt`** to restrict vehicles to class Custom (-1) which are listed in a file named **`resources/races/myvehicles.txt`**.
 If you specify class Custom (-1), you must provide a file containing the vehicles you allow in the race.
 You can add vehicles from **`resources/races/vehicles.txt`** to **`resources/races/myvehicles.txt`**.

-If you want a race where vehicles change randomly every lap, type **`/races register 100 2 180 rand`**.
+If you want a race where vehicles change randomly every lap, type **`/races register 100 2 180 no rand`**.
 Buy-in amounts will be set to 0 and there will be no payouts.
 The randomly selected vehicles will come from the file **`resources/races/random.txt`**.
 You can add vehicles from **`resources/races/vehicles.txt`** to **`resources/races/random.txt`** or remove vehicles from **`resources/races/random.txt`**.

-If you want a race where vehicles change randomly every lap to one selected from vehicles in **`resources/races/myvehicles.txt`** that you created, type **`/races register 100 2 180 rand myvehicles.txt`**.
+If you want a race where vehicles change randomly every lap to one selected from vehicles in **`resources/races/myvehicles.txt`** that you created, type **`/races register 100 2 180 no rand myvehicles.txt`**.
 You can add vehicles from **`resources/races/vehicles.txt`** to **`resources/races/myvehicles.txt`**.

 If you want to increase the chances of a specific vehicle appearing, you can enter multiple entries of that vehicle in **`resources/races/random.txt`** or the file that you specified.
 Blank lines in the file are ignored.
 If there are invalid vehicles in the file, they will be ignored.

-If you want a race where vehicles change randomly every lap to one selected from vehicles of class 0 (Compacts) in **`resources/races/myvehicles.txt`**, type **`/races register 100 2 180 rand myvehicles.txt 0`**.
+If you want a race where vehicles change randomly every lap to one selected from vehicles of class Compacts (0) in **`resources/races/myvehicles.txt`**, type **`/races register 100 2 180 no rand myvehicles.txt 0`**.

-If you want a race where vehicles change randomly every lap to one selected from vehicles in **`resources/races/myvehicles.txt`** and racers start in an **`adder`** vehicle, type **`/races register 100 2 180 rand myvehicles.txt . adder`**.
+If you want a race where vehicles change randomly every lap to one selected from vehicles in **`resources/races/myvehicles.txt`** and racers start in an **`adder`** vehicle, type **`/races register 100 2 180 no rand myvehicles.txt . adder`**.
 The period between **`myvehicles.txt`** and **`adder`** indicates that vehicles can come from any class in **`resources/races/myvehicles.txt`**.

-If you want a race where vehicles change randomly every lap to one selected from vehicles of class 0 (Compacts) in **`resources/races/myvehicles.txt`** and racers start in a **`blista`** vehicle, type **`/races register 100 2 180 rand myvehicles.txt 0 blista`**.
-When you specify a class like 0 (Compacts), the start vehicle must be of class 0 (Compacts).
+If you want a race where vehicles change randomly every lap to one selected from vehicles of class Compacts (0) in **`resources/races/myvehicles.txt`** and racers start in a **`blista`** vehicle, type **`/races register 100 2 180 no rand myvehicles.txt 0 blista`**.
+When you specify a class like Compacts (0), the start vehicle must be of class Compacts (0).

 The different classes of vehicle you can specify are listed here: